cds-hooks/docs/source/includes/_examples.md

 # Examples

-## CDC Guideline for Prescribing Opioids for Chronic Pain - Request
+## CDC Guideline for Prescribing Opioids for Chronic Pain

+This example illustrates the use of the CDS Hooks `medication-prescribe` hook to implement Recommendation #5 from the [CDC guideline for prescribing opioids for chronic pain](https://guidelines.gov/summaries/summary/50153/cdc-guideline-for-prescribing-opioids-for-chronic-pain---united-states-2016#420).

+This example is taken from the [Opioid Prescribing Support Implementation Guide](http://build.fhir.org/ig/cqframework/opioid-cds/), developed in partnership with the Centers for Disease Control and Prevention [(CDC)](https://www.cdc.gov/).

+### Request

 ```json
 {